drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 ![Dark mode](/images/reading-at-night-on-smartphone-dark-mode.jpg)

 There are [apps](https://redgadgets.com/protect-eyes-from-computer/){: target="_blank"} that you can use to reduce the light.
 A better option is to have a dark theme.
-Apps like Reddit already has this option.
-Maybe they know their users are nocturnal!
+Reddit already has this option.
+Maybe they're aware of their being nocturnal!

 * Do not remove this line (it will not be displayed) {:toc}